mimicos/mimitext/README.md

 ## Sample
 ![Example](demo/demo_01.png)

+The text, which can be freely altered, is in the upper-left panel.
+New responses or tokens are added here, when clicked upon.
-Three responses wait in the response panel.
-A list of TopK tokens and the tokens after SoftMax are in the rightmost panel.
-The user is highlighting the "m" in room: a click will only select the text up to and including the "m".
-If the user clicks a token, such as "into", that will be added instead.
-If Quickgen were selected, the next step would proceed automatically.
-As is, the user must click generate to continue.
+Three separate responses wait in the response panel (bottom).
+The `g` is highlighted: the response is only added up to the point the user clicks on, allowing them to quickly accept a partial response before generating another.
+On the right: Two lists of the top 100 tokens can be clicked on if the user wants more control over the progression.
+Additionally, the darker inner shading through the words represents the probability of each token being chosen randomly.
+The tokens are sorted from most to least likely.
+In this case, `into` is the most likely candidate, but when a random sample was performed, chance chose `the` instead.

 ## GUI
 There are five buttons making up the webgui right now.